 Applicants must arrange for the Unit for Criticism to receive 3 letters in support of the application—one of which must be from the Executive Officer of the unit, program, or department in which the senior faculty member is appointed (if the applicant is jointly appointed a second letter of support from a second Executive Officer is optional).
 Executive Officer letters should describe the applicant’s strengths and they should also indicate their support for the fellowship award, including the manuscript workshop.
 Letters of support should be uploaded directly to the website.
 The other two letters may be from faculty at UIUC or other universities.

-Applicants should submit their materials by Friday, March 31, 2017, at midnight Central Time.
+Applicants should submit their materials by Friday, March 30th, 2018, at noon (CST).
+Letters of support are due by Monday, April 2, 2018, at noon (CST).
 Please do not send hard copies.